Skip to content

 Which platform handles client data export better?

 Trainerize exports complete client rosters, program history, and message archives in structured CSV.
-TrueCoach exports the same data but requires a written support request — typical turnaround is 3-5 business days.
+TrueCoach exports the same data but requires a written support request with a typical 3-5 business day turnaround.
 For migration speed, Trainerize wins.
 For pure portability cleanliness, both pass our hard portability gate.

 Can I run both for a transition period?

 Yes.
 We ran both simultaneously for 30 days while migrating clients.
-Trainerize allows multi-program client assignment which made hybrid easier; TrueCoach is more restrictive about single-coach-per-client.
-Plan on 2-3 weeks of overlap if you're switching with an active roster.
+Trainerize allows multi-program client assignment which made hybrid easier.
+TrueCoach is more restrictive about single-coach-per-client.
+Plan on 2 to 3 weeks of overlap if you're switching with an active roster.

 Which one integrates with wearables better?